 - 2 boneless skinless chicken breasts , cut into 1/4" strips

 - 2-3 medium bell peppers , sliced into thin strips

 - 1 red onion , sliced into thin strips

 - 3 tbsp avocado oil or olive oil

 - 2 tbsp fresh lime juice (about 1 medium lime) , divided

 - sliced avocado

-In a large zip-top bag, add the chicken and drizzle with 1 1/2 tablespoons olive oil and juice from 1 lime.
+Add the chicken to a large bowl or place in a large zip-top bag.
+Drizzle with 1 tablespoon of oil and lime juice.
 Add 5 teaspoons of the seasonings.
-Seal bag and press down to allow the flavors to meld. (if prepping this ahead of time, you can also marinate the chicken in the fridge overnight)
+Toss to coat well or seal the bag while pressing down. (if prepping this ahead of time, you can also marinate the chicken in the fridge overnight)

 - Push the vegetables to the sides of the pan and add the chicken to the pan.
 Try not to overlap too much and keep everything in a single layer.

-Nutrition information does not include toppings or tortillas
+- Nutrition information does not include toppings or tortillas.